There are so many myths floating around on the internet and conversation about the best and current protocols during the job searching process.

 Truth: Yes you do on both accounts.

 Dressing appropriately for an interview is a must.
 That means that if you are interviewing for almost any job other than construction, assembly work, chain restaurant you must wear: Men – a suit or dress slacks / blazer / nice crisply ironed shirt and polished shoes.
 Women – a suit or dress slacks / skirt / blazer or jacket / polished shoes.
 If you are interviewing for construction or other types of jobs where the dress is much more casual, it is still appropriate to wear nice slacks / skirt or khakis and a nice blouse / shirt, even a polo type shirt and closed-toed shoes.
 NEVER wear flip flops or sandals.
 Thank you notes are a must – hand written is the best.
 Many HR professionals have told me that they would prefer to receive a hard to read hand written note that a brief email.
-It’s just not that hard to do and it doesn’t take that long.
+It’s just not that hard to do and it doesn’t take that long. - Resumes:

 Myth – Post your resume everywhere, your chances are better.